-Our company started as a lab in New York City's Chinatown, experimenting with new ways that the Internet was going to change how content is consumed, distributed, interacted with, and shared.
-This pioneering work was followed by a period of explosive growth, during which BuzzFeed became a household name.
-Since then we've continued to evolve our business model.
-Through innovation and discipline we've monetized our content by introducing new, diverse, and complementary revenue streams including advertising, content, and commerce.
-As a result, we've reached an inflection point, achieving sustainable profitability, and are now looking towards our next phase of growth and opportunity.
+As the digital media landscape has evolved, so has our business model.
+Our strength has always been to adapt as the world changes.
+Founded by Jonah Peretti in 2006, BuzzFeed started as a lab in New York City's Chinatown, experimenting with how the Internet could change how content is consumed, distributed, interacted with, and shared.
+This pioneering work was followed by a period of significant growth, during which BuzzFeed became a household name.
+Over the last few years, we have prioritized investments to focus on revenue diversification and profitability.
+Our data-driven approach to content creation and our cross-platform distribution network have enabled us to monetize our content by delivering a comprehensive suite of digital advertising products and services and introducing new, complementary revenue streams.
+As a result, in 2020, we reached an inflection point, achieving profitability.